24 Types of Paint & Finishes Perfect for Your Project

 You can find many of the types of paint in the spray can format.
 Though it's more difficult to use this for wall painting, it's a great option for furniture as an example.
 You can get them in many paint can sizes as well.

 You definitely want to use it outdoors because of the noxious fumes that are emitted.
 Many opt to use masks when they paint with spray cans.
 The best part is how prevalent and available it is at very affordable costs, styles, and color options.
+Buy a bunch and store it in your garage for later since, while spray paint does expire, it takes around 15 years to do so.

 Primer can come in oil or water-based options, though if you want to use in oil-based paint you should choose an oi-based primer.
 Otherwise you can use either types of primer paint.